RamonReilman/website_biodock/README.md

 # Install package into the venv
 ~$ pip3 install -r /path/to/requirements.txt --no-deps plip
 ```
-plip can now be used within the venv. <br>
+PLIP can now be used within the venv. <br>

 ## User's manual
 Before running the tools you must already have: